gvwilson/thirdbit/src/fiction/iffy/index.md

 and ran straight into a slick of dead jellyfish.
 For the next few hours the air didn't just smell like wet rot—it *tasted* of it.
-Aunt Naggie boiled a precious spoonful of dried lemon rind to chase the odor out of the galley, but dinner's noodles still tasted like rank seaweed.
+Aunt Naggie boiled a precious spoonful of dried lemon rind to chase the odor out of the galley, but the dinner noodles still tasted like rank seaweed.

 "It could be anything,"
 Wales said when Iffy asked him what he thought had happened.